afeld/python-public-policy/syllabus.md

 For submissions that showed effort and were on time, the assignment can be resubmitted to improve the score.
 This will be due before the next class — see the [schedule](#schedule) — and can be resubmitted through {{lms_name}}.

-Requests for extensions will only be considered if made before the deadline.
+Requests for extensions will only be considered if made via email before the deadline.
+Resubmission deadlines will not be extended.

 ### Participation